The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Splurge a little when you’re creating a cheese platter, especially when it’s a holiday.
 You want to serve specialty cheeses that you don’t eat regularly.

-- If are serving the cheese as a hors d’oeurve, then you should plan on 1-2 ounces of EACH cheese per person.
+- If you are serving the cheese as an hors-d’oeuvre, then you should plan on a total of 2-3 ounces of cheese for each person.

-- If cheese is the main thing being served, you should plan on 3-4 ounces of EACH cheese per person.
+- If the Charcuterie Plate is the main item being served, then you should plan on a total of 4-5 ounces of cheese per person.

 - Separate strong cheeses from more mild ones, you don’t want cheeses to start tasting like each other.

-- Offer many breads and crackers but keep them mild in flavor.
+- Bread and Crackers: Offer slices of bread and crackers but keep them mild in flavor.
 Try to stay away from ones with garlic, seeds or herbs.
 You want the cheese to shine, not the accompaniments.

-- After Dinner, serve with sweet accompaniments like fruit (love Concord grapes), dried fruit, toasted nuts, jams, and honey.
-Or better yet my favorite, Honey Comb.
+- After Dinner, then serve with sweet accompaniments like fruit (love Concord grapes), dried fruit, toasted nuts, jams, and honey.
+Or better yet my favorite, honeycomb.